Encyclopedia of fire safety

 7. Connect the Arduino board to your computer via a USB cable and upload the program to the microcontroller using the Arduino IDE.

-8. Power up the Arduino board using a power supply, battery, or USB cable /
+8. Power up the Arduino board using the power supply, battery, or USB cable.

 Video

-In this article, you will learn how to (buy) make your own GSM signaling using a GSM module and Arduino very cheaply.
-The object of protection of the GSM alarm system is ideal for a summer residence, house, garage, apartment.
+In this article, you will learn how to (buy) make your own GSM alarm system using a GSM module and Arduino very cheaply.
+The object of GSM alarm security is ideal for a summer house, a house, a garage, an apartment.

 For this project you will need: